Posts Tagged stogie review

 • Price: $9.95/cigar – 20ct boxes

-“As demonstrated through the REINADO core product line and the introduction of the Grand Empire Reserve, we are dedicated to innovation and offering smokers quality choices of highly rated cigars,” said Lam.
+“As demonstrated through the REINADO core product line and the introduction of the Grand Empire Reserve, we are dedicated to innovation and offering smokers quality choices of highly rated cigars,” said Antonio.

 The Grand Empire Reserve will be available through select retailers and, on a limited basis, directly through REINADO.